Commerce Exam > Commerce Notes > Economics Class 12 > Short Questions with Answers - Indian Economy 1950-1990

 Ans.

 The direction of trade means the countries with which India exchanges its goods and services.
 After independence, significant changes took place in the direction of India’s foreign trade.
-The share of British Empire (U.K. and her colonies), which was as high as nearly half of our total foreign trade before Second World War, has declined significantly.
-Share of England alone was about one-third in our exports and imports but it is now much smaller.
+The share of the British Empire (U.K. and her colonies), which was as high as nearly half of our total foreign trade before the Second World War, has declined significantly.
+The share of England alone was about one-third in our exports and imports but it is now much smaller.
 Since 1950, America has almost maintained its share in our exports.
 Even now America is the most important customer of Indian goods.
 Russia’s share increased extraordinarily in the beginning.
 In 1950-51 this country had no trade relation with India, but in 1990-91 its share in Indian exports increased to 16.1 per cent.
-After the split of the Soviet Union its share sharply came down.
-India has mainly trade relations with European Union, North America, Australia, New Zealand, Japan and OPEC countries like Saudi Arabia, Iraq, Iran, etc.
+After the split of the Soviet Union, its share sharply came down.
+India has mainly trade relations with the European Union, North America, Australia, New Zealand, Japan and OPEC countries like Saudi Arabia, Iraq, Iran, etc.

 The document Class 12 Economics Short Questions with Answers - Indian Economy 1950-1990 is a part of the Commerce Course Economics Class 12.